VenezuelaOfficial Name: Bolivarian Republic of Venezuela

 Consular Access: Although Venezuela is a signatory to the Vienna Convention on Consular Relations, the Venezuelan government sometimes fails to notify the U.S. Embassy when U.S. citizens are arrested, and/or delays or denies consular access to arrestees.
 Therefore, U.S. citizens cannot assume a consular officer will visit them within 24-72 hours of an arrest.

-Travelers will likely encounter individuals in Venezuela who are willing to exchange Bolivares for U.S. dollars at a rate significantly higher than the official rate of exchange.
+Travelers will likely encounter individuals in Venezuela who are willing to exchange bolivares for U.S. dollars at a rate significantly higher than the official rate of exchange.
 These "black market" currency exchanges are prohibited under Venezuelan foreign exchange controls.
 Persons charged with violating foreign exchange controls can face criminal penalties.
 Travelers charged in such activity may be detained by the Venezuelan authorities.
-Additionally, in accordance with an October 2005 law, any person who exchanges more than 10,000 U.S. dollars in the course of a year through unofficial means is subject to a fine of double the amount exchanged.
-If the amount exceeds 20,000 U.S. dollars the penalty is three to seven years imprisonment.
-Any person who transports more than 10,000 U.S. dollars into or out of Venezuela by any means must declare this amount to customs officials.
+Additionally, any person who exchanges more than USD 10,000 in the course of a year through unofficial means is subject to a fine of double the amount exchanged.
+If the amount exceeds USD 20,000 the penalty is three to seven years imprisonment.
+Any person who transports more than USD 10,000 into or out of Venezuela by any means must declare this amount to customs officials.

 Many U.S. citizens residing in Venezuela have experienced difficulties and delays in renewing their residency visas.
 U.S. citizens are advised to plan accordingly in advance.
 Venezuelan authorities can and do ask foreigners for proof of their identification and legal status in the country.